oscarbenjamin/blog/source/wip/data-structures-1/index.rst

-Finally the big problem with using classes for expression heads is that it means that any downstream code that has created new types of expressions will have done so by subclassing ``Basic``.
+Finally the big problem with using classes for expression heads is that it means that any downstream code that has created new types of expressions will have done so by subclassing ``Basic`` and overriding its methods.
 The superclass/subclass relationship is the strongest type of coupling that can exist between codebases.
 This means that preserving backwards compatibility for downstream code makes it impossible to make significant improvements to ``Basic`` and its methods because it is not possible to simply change everything in the sympy codebase.
 Fixing a poorly designed ``Basic`` method would break any downstream code that has implemented that method.
 The downstream method might no longer be called or would be called with different arguments causing them to fail or produce wrong results.
-Many ``Basic`` methods are not that well designed but could easily be fixed while preserving the same end user interface if there were not downstream libraries that have implemented subclasses themselves e.g.
+Many ``Basic`` methods are not that well designed but could easily be fixed while preserving the same end user interface if there were not downstream libraries that have implemented subclasses themselves e.g. [no_proper_way_to_recurse_evalf]_.
-[no_proper_way_to_recurse_evalf]_.

 Object-oriented symbolic computing